 As you know, lab employees might handle several different types of hazardous substances.
 These might include toxins, corrosives, carcinogens, and other materials.
 Special emphasis is placed on teaching the lab employee how to properly prevent contamination of the products they are working with, their work spaces, and importantly, themselves.

-The run time on this training is 10 minutes and you can view a short preview of the full video below.
+The run time on this training is 10 minutes and you can view a full-length preview below.